jkool702/forkrun/DOCS/DOCS_ALL.md

 The tail begins when the scanner approaches EOF.
 Remaining data may not cleanly fill the current batch size `L`.

 **Scanner Responsibilities**
-When the tail is reached, the scanner publishes the final partial batch as a normal single-slot claim bounded by the EOF/chunk boundaries and sets the `FLAG_CHUNK_BOUNDARY` / `FLAG_MAJOR_EOF` metadata.
+When the tail is reached, the scanner publishes the final partial batch as a normal single-slot claim bounded by the EOF/chunk boundaries and sets `FLAG_MAJOR_EOF` in `minor_ring` (NUMA mode) or relies on `scanner_finished` / `write_idx` reaching EOF (UMA mode).
 The scanner stops changing batch-size policy once the tail begins.

 **Worker Responsibilities at Tail**
 Workers do nothing differently.
 They claim exactly 1 slot.
 Because the scanner has already bounded the slot to the exact remaining bytes/lines, the worker processes it and moves on.
 There is no overshoot to correct at the tail boundary — a single-slot claim never reaches past what the scanner has published.